 Tom Brady's record against every NFL team

-For his career, Brady is 230-69 as a starter in the regular season and 34-11 in 45 playoff appearances.
+For his career, Brady finished with a 243-73 record as a starter in the regular season and 35-12 in 47 playoff appearances.

-Below is a breakdown of Brady’s regular-season and postseason records against each NFL franchise, plus a few fun facts related to some of his most memorable matchups.
+Let's deep dive further into the G.O.A.T.'s career, as we examine Brady’s regular-season and postseason records against each NFL franchise, plus look at a few fun facts related to some of his most memorable matchups.

 |Team||Brady's regular-season record||Brady's postseason record|